 By coming to Baylor, you join an extensive and loyal family of lawyer "Bears."
-You will have nearly 900 bright and welcoming pre-law peers and will join an alumni network of extraodinarily talented lawyers >around the country.
+You will have roughly 1,000 bright and welcoming Pre-Law peers and will join an alumni network of extraordinarily talented lawyers around the country.
 The people you meet here at Baylor will be the foundation of your professional network, in addition to your life-long friends.
 This is key, as more than 70 percent of legal jobs are obtained through networking.

-As a pre-law student, you will also enjoy access to caring and dedicated faculty who are invested in the success of Baylor’s future lawyers.
+As a Pre-Law student, you will also enjoy access to caring and dedicated faculty who are invested in the success of Baylor’s future lawyers.
 Outstanding professors from a variety of disciplines and schools teach, advise, and mentor pre-law students.
 With a student/faculty ratio of 17:1, Baylor maintains small classes averaging 29 students.
 Accessibility to professors is reinforced through Baylor's tradition of encouraging generous faculty office hours.
-The opportunity to develop close faculty relationships is particularly important to an aspiring law-school applicaiton because of the imporance of letters of recommendation in the admissions process.
+The opportunity to develop close faculty relationships is particularly important to an aspiring law-school application because of the importance of letters of recommendation in the admissions process.

 What tools do you need?